 BitLocker is an encryption feature included with Microsoft Windows.
 It’s very easy to use.
 Insert your flash drive, right click, turn on BitLocker.
 Print your back up key or store it somewhere safe.
 Think of a good secure password.
 Now when you insert your thumb drive it will say “Access Denied.”
 You will have to enter your password to access the files in the drive.
 If you have a windows machine, it should already be installed.

 The second solution I have found is called VeraCrypt.
 This is the “new version” of the well liked TrueCrypt program, and using it feels exactly the same.
 VeraCrypt is a free, open source encryption software.
 It’s pretty intuitive and easy to use.
 You can encrypt a partition of your drive, or the entire thing.
 You can make a hidden drive, which is a partition within a partition that looks like random data.
-You can make a “traveler” or portable disk, that has an executable file on it.
+Make a “traveler” or portable disk, that has an executable file on it.
 That way, whatever computer you are using doesn’t need to have VeraCrypt installed, it can just run off the executable on your flash drive.
 The downside is you must have administrator privileges on whatever computer that may be.
 There is a ton of information in the forums on the VeraCrypt website.

 I can’t really speak to the quality of these encryption features, because I don’t know what they’re talking about when I research it.
 I just don’t have the background knowledge to understand what things like “AES encryption algorithm with 256-bit key” mean.
-I can tell you they both appear to be robust and well liked among people much more educated in this area than I am.
+They both appear to be robust and well liked among people much more educated in this area than I am.
 I’m not trying to keep the NSA or FBI (hi, guys!) out of my thumb drive, I’m just trying to deter Joe Schmo on the street from stealing my shit if it should fall out of my pocket.
 If you’re technologically inept, like me, the simplest way to protect your digital data may be a good hiding spot or a robust safe.

 If your tablet or phone can read a microSD card, storing your information here would make it accessible on the go.
 Plus, they’re tiny and will fit nearly anywhere, even in a hollowed out “spy” coin.
 You should have the option to encrypt your SD card with your phone.